kylesnowschwartz/boggle_rails/user_stories.md

 # Single Player MVP
+as a user:
+    - I want to be provided a text box
+        - so that I can keep track of my words without the use of pen and paper

 As a user:
     - I want to make a new game
         - so that I can play more than 1 game